prometheusresearch-archive/webtest/README.md

 ### Webpack configuration

-Webtest looks for `webpack.config.js` file in the current directory and will use it for building test bundle if it is available.
-You can use `--config` parameter to specify alternative Webpack configuration for test bundle:
+Webtest looks for `webpack.config.js` file in the current directory and will use it for building w test bundle if it is available.
+You can use `--config` parameter to specify alternative Webpack configuration:

     % webtest --config webpack.config.test.js ...

-You can also put Webtest entry configuration in `webtest.entry` key of Webpack configuration:
+You can put Webtest entry configuration in `webtest.entry` key of a Webpack
+configuration:

     module.exports = {

-      // ... other webpack configuration
+      // ... other Webpack configuration

       webtest: {
         entry: [